GrammaTech/gtirb/README.md

 ### Querying the IR
 Symbols can be looked up by address or name.
-Any number of symbols can share an address, so be prepared to deal with multiple results.
+Any number of symbols can share an address or name, so be prepared to deal with multiple results.

 ```c++